WASSP Multibeam Sounder (Gen 3)

 Click on "Next".
 Select the "Master" Data Source (in case TimeZero is connected to multiple sensors) then click on "Next" then "Finish" to close the Connection Wizard.

-TIPS: When connecting a WASSP Generation 3, the "Multibeam Sounder" Options will allow to adjust most of the DRX settings directly from TimeZero.
-However, some initial adjustments (offset, sensor configuration, patch test and backscatter calibration) will need to be performed either from the DRX Web configuration page or from CDX or tools provided with CDX.
-A good practice is to adjust WASSP using the WASSP installation guide and CDX and then use TimeZero.
+TIPS: When connecting a WASSP Generation 3 system, the “Multibeam Sounder” options in TimeZero allow you to adjust most DRX settings directly from within the software.
+However, certain initial configurations—such as offsets, sensor setup, patch test, and backscatter calibration—must be completed through the DRX web configuration page or using CDX.
+As a best practice, perform the initial WASSP setup following the WASSP installation guide and using CDX, then finalize and operate the system in TimeZero.

 Finally, click on the "Initial Setup" Options and enter the same "Transducer Draft" as the WASSP Processor.
 Please note that the value for "Transducer Draft" is always a positive value (enter the distance in between the water line and the position of the transducer).